-introduced shall contain an Océ VP21x0 MFD that provides a Local User Interface and Glass Plate through which S.OPERATOR can interact easily with the TOE to manage the print queue.
-When sending a D.PRINT JOB to the Smart Imager, S.OPERATOR will ensure the print job is deleted from the TOE during the same working day either by printing not using the TOE mailbox, or deleting the jobs manually from the queue or mailbox.
-Additionally, S.REMOTE SYSADMIN can also set automatic delete from mailbox everyday at a fixed hour.
-The Smart Imager MFD peripheral provides a glass plate and LUI with which S.OPERATOR can perform print, scan and copy jobs.
+The environment into which the TOE will be introduced shall contain an Océ VP41x0 MFD that provides a Local User Interface and Glass Plate through which S.OPERATOR can interact easily with the TOE to manage the print queue.
+When sending a D.PRINT_JOB to the Océ PRISMAsync, S.OPERATOR will ensure the print job is deleted from the TOE during the same working day either by printing not using the TOE waiting room, or deleting the jobs manually from the automatic print queue or waiting room.
+Additionally, S.REMOTE_SYSADMIN can remove all jobs in the waiting room at any time.
+The Océ PRISMAsync MFD peripheral provides a glass plate and LUI with which S.OPERATOR can perform print, scan and copy jobs.
 The ST claim is not valid when the TOE is used with any other type of Océ MFD.
 The TOE will not work with any other device (including Digital MFD Products from any other manufacturers).